MicrosoftDocs/OfficeDocs-FastTrack-pr.de-DE/fasttrack/M365-eligible-services-and-plans.md

 - Microsoft 365 A3\*
 - Microsoft 365 A5\*
 - Microsoft 365 A5 Security\*
+- Microsoft 365 A5 Compliance\*
+- Microsoft 365 A5 eDiscovery und Überwachung\*
+- Microsoft 365 A5 Information Protection und Governance\*
+- Microsoft 365 A5 Insider-Risikomanagement\*
 - Microsoft 365 Apps für Bildungseinrichtungen (Gerät)\*

 ## <a name="eligible-office-365-plans"></a>Berechtigte Office 365-Pläne